ameer005/Lync/README.md

 ## Continued Development

 - **In-Meeting Real-Time Chat:** I'm working on integrating a real-time chat feature that will allow participants to communicate within meetings.
 Whether it's sharing important links, discussing topics, or coordinating tasks

-Stay tuned for updates as we continue to enhance the Lync experience with real-time communication capabilities!